Govt allows movement of stranded people with conditions

 They would be kept under watch with periodic health check-ups, it said.
 All those people who avail the opportunity will be encouraged to use 'Aarogya Setu' app through which their health status can be monitored and tracked.

+Separately, the Ministry announced that the new guidelines to fight COVID-19 will be issued effective May 4, which shall give considerable relaxations to many districts and the details regarding this shall be communicated in the days to come.
+"MHA held a comprehensive review meeting on the #lockdown situation today.
+There've been tremendous gains & improvement in the situation due to lockdown till now.
+To ensure that these gains are not squandered away, the lockdown guidelines should be strictly observed till 3rd May," the Home Ministry spokesperson tweeted.

-The decision of the central government will be a big relief to several lakh migrant workers, students, tourists and other people who are stranded in different parts of the country.
+The decision of the central government to allow movement of migrant workers, tourists, students and other stranded people will be a big relief to several lakh people who are stranded in different parts of the country.
 Several states, including Uttar Pradesh, Uttarakhand, Gujarat, Punjab, Assam, Chhattisgarh and Rajasthan, have brought back thousands of their students and tourists stuck in different parts of the country by bus.
 However, most of the migrant workers, tourists and other people continue to stuck in their places of work or shelter homes.

 While Uttar Pradesh, Uttarakhand, Punjab, Assam, Gujarat and Chhattisgarh brought back their stranded students fron Kota in Rajasthan, Punjab has brought back stranded pilgrims from Maharashtra, besides students from Kota.
 A group of around 360 stranded people of Rajasthan is also being brought back from Assam.
 While transporting these students, pilgrims and other people, the states have used buses and other vehicles.